imminfo/mrd/README.md

 # Code for the paper "???"

-Scripts used for analysis of MRD TCR clonal sequence in the paper [link will be here](paper name).
+Scripts used for analysis of MRD TCR clonal sequences in the paper [link will be here](paper name).

 ### Files with MRD TCR clones
 - mrd_tcr_clones.txt